Duxter7/GA-English-Notes/IT English 4 (B1).md

 We had to meet with the supplier because we hadn't ordered anything

-I checked WiFi connection be
+I checked WiFi connection because the worker hadn't set one access point

+I